 The man catches Ted doing this and points the gun at him.
 He tells Ted to "nibble" on his wife.
 The man calls Ted "Theodore."
 Ted corrects him, telling him to call him "Ted."
 The man says his name is Siegfried.
 He agrees to call Ted by his chosen name.
 He then kisses Ted, twitches, says "my heart," and collapses.
 He tells Ted to get his nitro pills in the bathroom.
 Ted enters the bathroom and searches the medicine cabinet.
 He sees the window and worms his body halfway through it.
 Ted notices a man halfway out of the window above his window.
 He asks the man if he could call the police.
 The man twitches and vomits, just missing Ted, who jumps back into the bathroom.

-The man tells the kids that he and his wife are going to leave them alone and to be in bed before 12.
-He tells them, "don't misbehave."
-Juancho opens a window, saying it stinks in the room.
-The man comes back, saying "Behave."
+The man tells the kids that he and his wife are going to leave them alone and to be in bed before midnight.
+He tells them, "Don't misbehave."
+Juancho opens a window, saying that it stinks in the room.
+The man comes back in, saying "Behave."
 Ted arrives with the champagne.
-The man gives Ted 500 dollars to check up on the kids every thirty minutes.
+The man gives Ted $500 to check up on the kids every thirty minutes.
 The man and his wife leave.
 Ted and Sarah argue a bit as to when the kids should call him.
-He says to call only when necessary, watch TV, and if they're good, he'll bring them some milk and cookies.
+Ted says to call only when necessary, and if the kids are good, he'll bring them some milk and cookies.
 He leaves.
 Sarah tells Juancho that his feet stink.

 Ted screams, dropping the telephone.
-He steps on the TV's remote, putting the TV onto the station with the dancing woman.
+He steps on the TV's remote, changing the TV to the station with the dancing woman.
 The man gets to the room's door, carrying his wife.
 Flames erupt around the room.
 Ted grabs the dead woman's leg and yanks the syringe out of his thigh.
-The man walks in to see Ted standing with his hand on the dead woman's leg and the syringe in the other hand, with Juancho smoking and Sarah holding the champagne bottle, the "nudie station" on the TV and the room on fire.
-The man says, "Did they misbehave?"
+The man then walks in to see Ted standing with his hand on the dead woman's leg and the syringe in his other hand, with Juancho smoking and Sarah holding the champagne bottle, the "nudie station" on the TV and the room on fire.
+The man asks, "Did they misbehave?"

 The last segment is "The Man From Hollywood."
 Ted knocks on a penthouse door.
 The formerly tied-up woman from the earlier segment opens the door and announces that the bellhop is here.
 Men's voices shout in appreciation.
-The actor Chester Rush (Quentin Tarantino) struts over to Ted and offers him some Cristal, which Ted refuses at first, but then drinks.
-Chester invites Ted in and introduces him to his friends: the woman, whose name is Angela, Norman (Paul Calderon), and Leo (Bruce Willis).
+The actor Chester Rush (Quentin Tarantino

-Chester notices that a bottle of Cristal has gone flat and launches into a tirade against his friends.
-He opens another bottle.
+Chester notices that a bottle of Cristal has gone flat and goes off on a tirade against his friends for leaving it open.
+He opens another bottle of the champagne.
 Chester talks about his movies.
-He pours Ted some more Cristal.
 Ted shows Chester and Norman the objects he's been asked to bring to the room, which include a block of wood and a sharp hatchet.
 Leo argues in a bedroom with his wife over the phone, and it ends badly.
 Leo has a temper tantrum, yelling and cursing.

 The men get into their positions.
-Norman gets his thumb on his lighter and flicks it.
+Norman gets his thumb on his lighter and flicks it once.
 It doesn't light, and Ted instantly drives the hatchet through Norman's pinky, severing it.
-Norman screams in pain.
+Norman screams in agony.
 Ted scoops up his money and leaves, getting onto an elevator.
 Leo and Chester scramble to get the shrieking Norman and his severed pinky into the elevator.